Product-Led Growth: Going Deeper on How to Get Started

 • Segmentation - Once you define the shared traits behind your best customers, you can segment your user base to focus on the groups that share these characteristics.

-• Data sampling - With your ideal customer and audience defined, you can use analytics tools to surface data-driven insights from the actions these groups take with your product.
+• Data sampling - With your ideal customer and audience defined, you can use to surface data-driven insights from the actions these groups take with your product.

 Prepare your product